Security & compliance

 - Unpublish — revokes access immediately

-- Expiry and password protection — coming soon
+- Link expiry — coming soon

 File access